PBIQueryous/TabularEditor-Scripts/Time Intelligence Series/TimeIntelSnapshot.md

-# Time Intelligence Series
+# Time Intelligence | Snaphot
-Complete Time Intelligence Series\
+Time Intelligence single measure - Snapshot \
 **NOTE: This script and the measures herein are dependent on my `Dates table` which you can find here:** `PQ DateTable`
 <br/>